Look around the next class you’re in. Count off the women.

 If you don’t expose this problem and address it, literally no one else will.

-Watch The Hunting Ground on Netflix.
+Watch The Hunting Ground.
 Get angry about this issue, then get involved.